 भी बोलाया से

 Although your specific path to citizenship may have certain requirements, don’t be overwhelmed or discouraged.
-There may be exceptions to steps in the citizenship process.
-Some of our attorneys are immigrants themselves and know how to help you overcome any obstacles you might face.
+Most of our attorneys are immigrants themselves and know how to help you overcome any obstacles you face in the citizenship process.

 Our citizenship attorneys help you file the citizenship application, ensure you understand the process and prepare you for your interview with a U.S. Citizenship and Immigration Services (USCIS) officer.

 Although the process might be slightly different for each path, most people seeking citizenship complete the following steps:

 Children under 18 who are lawful permanent residents become U.S. citizens automatically when their parents complete the naturalization process.

 To become a citizen of the United States and obtain naturalization, you must meet specific eligibility requirements.
 These include: